-2020 Rate Table If line 9 is: over but not over Enter on line 10 of Form M706: of the amount over 0 7,100,000 0 + 13.0% 0 7,100,000 8,100,000 923,000 + 13.6% 7,100,000 8,100,000 9,100,000 1,059,000 + 14.4% 8,100,000 9,100,000 10,100,000 1,203,000 + 15.2% 9,100,000 10,100,000 1,355,000 + 16.0% 10,100,000 , , , , , , Line 11 Use Worksheet B on page 3 of Form M706 to determine the amount to enter on line 11.
+2024 Rate Table If line 9 is: over but not over Enter on line 10 of Fe orm M706: of the amount over 0 7,100,000 0 + 13.0% 0 7,100,000 8,100,000 923,000 + 13.6% 7,100,000 8,100,000 9,100,000 1,059,000 + 14.4% 8,100,000 9,100,000 10,100,000 1,203,000 + 15.2% 9,100,000 10,100,000 1,355,000 + 16.0% 10,100,000 Line 11 Use Worksheet B on page 3 of Form M706 to determine the amount to enter on line 11.
 Worksheet B Instructions Step 1 - Minnesota Gross Estate.
 From the federal estate tax return, add the gross value of each item of the decedent's real and tangible personal property located in Minnesota.
 If the decedent is a resident of Minnesota, include all intangible personal property.
+Resident estates, provide a schedule of property not included on this line.
+Nonresident estates, provide a schedule of property included in this line.
 A nonresident decedent who owns an interest in a pass-through entity that has real or tangible personal property located or normally kept in Minnesota must include that real or tangible personal property on step 1 of Worksheet B. Pass-through entities include S corporations, partnerships, limited liability companies, and trusts.
 A pass-through entity excludes securities traded on an exchange regulated by the SEC.
 Step 2 - Gifts of Property with Minnesota Situs.
 From the federal taxable gifts included on line 2b of Form M706, add the gross value of each real or tangible item of personal property located in Minnesota at the time the gift was executed.
 If the decedent was a resident of Minnesota at the time of the gift, include intangible personal property.
 Step 7 - Ratio.
 When dividing step 3 by step 6, round the result to five decimal places and enter on step 7.
 Multiply the ratio on step 7 by the amount on line 10 of Form M706.
 Enter that result on line 11 of Form M706.
 Line 12 - Nonresident Decedent Tax Credit This nonrefundable credit is for nonresident decedents who reported in the gross estate real or tangible personal property owned by the decedent through a pass-through entity.
-Determine the amount of Line 12 by entering the lesser of the following: - The amount of estate or inheritance tax paid to another state attributable to property with Minnesota situs held in the pass-through entity. - The amount of tax due (before credits) attributable to the property with Minnesota situs held in the pass-through entity.
+Determine the amount of Line 12 by entering the lesser of the following:

+- The amount of estate or inheritance tax paid to another state attributable to property with Minnesota situs held in the pass-through entity. - The amount of tax due (before credits) attributable to the property with Minnesota situs held in the pass-through entity.
 To determine the amount of tax attributable to property with Minnesota situs held in the pass-through entity, the estate must determine the amount the estate or inheritance tax that was increased as a result of including the market value of the property in the estate or treating the value as a taxable inheritance to the recipient of the property.
 The lesser of the two values is \$0 if any of the following is true: